-If you do sign a check and someone finds it they can write out a check to themselves for the whole balance of your bank account!
-That’d be no good.
+If you do sign a blank check and someone finds it they can write out a check to themselves for the whole balance of your bank account.

 Here is a final version of what your completed check should look like after you have filled it out.
-Make sure you use the facts applicable to your situation though.
-I don’t think I’d want to pay Wal-Mart for $1,542.63 of groceries!
+Make sure you use the facts applicable to your situation though, not the example.
+I don’t think I’d want to pay Wal-Mart for $1,542.63 of groceries.

 Writing a check seems like a pain with the options you have for paying your bills today.
-Instead of writing checks I personally use things like online bill pay from the company that bills me or I pay directly from my bank’s website.
-I’ve also set up automatic drafts for my mortgage and car payment.
+Instead of writing checks, I personally use things like online bill pay from the company that bills me or I pay directly from my bank’s website.

 Did you know how to write a check with cents before reading this?
 If you think someone you know could get help from this post please pass it along to a friend or bookmark it for future use.

 Lance Cothern, CPA holds a CPA license in Indiana.
 He’s a personal finance, debt and credit expert that writes professionally for top-tier publications including U.S. News & World Report, Forbes, Investopedia, Credit Karma, Business Insider and more.